SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 two representative machine-learning-based tools (i.e., Gemini and Palmtree) for similarity quantification.
 The results are shown in Table 8.
 Clearly, SemDiff outperforms the other two tools for all obfuscation options with large margin.
+For more detailed result analysis please refer to our paper.

 <!--Result Analysis: In this ecperiment, we speculate that although
 the obfuscation options obfuscate a binary in terms of its syntactic